JashThakkar/PopApp/README.md

 # Pop - Box Breathing made easy

-Box Breathing App is a simple, effective guided meditation and breathing exercise application built with Flutter.
-It is designed to help users reduce stress, improve focus, and enhance overall well-being by following the proven box breathing technique.
+One of my favorite things to learn about and accel at is fitness, and recently I was getting into meditation, and breathworking and learned about the struggles that come with getting good at it.
+Due to this I made a flutter app called Pop.
+Pop is a Box Breathing App, that effectivly guides the user through box breathing via a visual and haptic representation of their breath.
+The app's goal is to help the user reduce stress, improve focus, and overall improve their well being.

 ## Key Features